knative/docs/docs/eventing/samples/apache-camel-source/README.md

 The samples directory contains some sample sources that can be used to generate events.

-The simplest one, that does not require additional configuration is the "timer" source.
+The simplest example of the `CamelSource`, that does not require additional configuration, is the "timer" source.

 If you want, you can customize the source behavior using options available in the Apache Camel documentation for the